 \section{Conclusion}

-We introduced a novel non-uniform, training-aware structured pruning method called \sysname, which generates compressed models by evolutionary search.
-We propose the training-aware offspring selection to select the optimal sparse model for post-training.
-Experiments on Llama-2-7B, Llama-3.1-8B, and Qwen-2.5-14B-Instruct demonstrate that our approach achieves state-of-the-art performance. \sysname is remarkably sample-efficient, as it can match or even improve upon the performance of prior methods which required 10x more data and training computation.
+We introduced a novel non-uniform, training-aware structured pruning method called \sysname, which compresses models by evolutionary search. \sysname efficiently searches compressed models over a layer database, and incorporates the offspring models' aptitude for continued pretraining into the search procedure.
+Experiments on Llama series, Qwen-2.5-14B-Instruct and Qwen-3-30B-A3B demonstrate that our approach achieves state-of-the-art performance. \sysname is remarkably sample-efficient, as it can match or even improve upon the performance of prior methods which required 10$\times$ more data and training cost.